Odisha FC: As Odisha (2019−present)

-On 20 July 2021, Odisha announced the appointment of Francisco "Kiko" Ramírez González as the head coach for 2021–22 Indian Super League season along with the appointment of Assistant Coach and Head of Football Development, Joaquin "Kino" Garcia Sanchez.
+On 20 July 2021, Odisha announced the appointment of Kiko Ramírez as the head coach for 2021–22 Indian Super League along with the appointment of Assistant Coach and Head of Football Development, Joaquin "Kino" Garcia Sanchez.
 On 1 September 2021, the club entered into a 3-year international partnership deal with Premier League club Watford.
 On 4 November 2021, the club announced the finalisation of a strategic football and commercial partnership with Brazil's Avaí Futebol Clube as a part of OFC's Global Football Alliance initiative.
-Odisha began the 2021–22 season campaign win a historic 3–1 win over Bengaluru FC on 24 November.
+Odisha began the 2021–22 season campaign win a historic 3–1 win over Bengaluru FC on 24-November.
 Odisha ended the season at the seventh spot with 23 points.

-At the end of 2022-23 Indian Super League, Odisha finished 6th with 30 points in the table and qualified for the playoffs for the first time since rebranding into Odisha FC.
-They however lost to ATK Mohun Bagan 2-0 in the Knockouts.